arefeh-a/chatbot_assistant/README.md

 ### Using systemd

-1. Edit `sinabot.service` with your paths:
+1. Edit `Chatbot.service` with your paths:

     ```ini
     [Service]